PDConSec/vsc-print/README.md

 * Adjustable line spacing (1, 1.5, 2)
 * Print a selection of code with line numbers matching the editor
 * Specify a browser other than your default
+* Markdown documents are rendered when you print them (or not, there's a setting)

 ## Requirements